ezakhar/help/en/basics/analyse-detailed-activity.md

 **Average power **- an arithmetic mean of the power values registered at each point of the activity or of its interval.

-**Adjusted power** indicates an equivalent of the average power for an activity/interval of the same duration, provided that the athlete made efforts evenly.
+**Adjusted power** indicates an equivalent of the average power for an activity/interval of the same duration, provided that the athlete applied efforts evenly.

 > The use of the adjusted power.
 > Two activities of the same duration and of the same average power values can require different efforts from the athlete:  an activity intended to develop aerobic endurance completed on the same intensity level will require fewer efforts than an activity intended to develop speed, consisting of several accelerations with recovery intervals.

 When calculating the adjusted power, smoothing of the power values registered by the power meter at each point of the activity is being applied.

-When developing an algorithm of the adjusted power calculation in Staminity, the following sources have been used:  Training and Racing with a Power Meter by Hunter Allen, Andrew Coggan and F.Skiba's works on quantitative assessment of the intensity of the cyclists', runners' and triathletes' trainings.
+When developing an algorithm of the adjusted power calculation in Staminity, the following sources have been used:  Training and Racing with a Power Meter by Hunter Allen, Andrew Coggan; F.Skiba's works on quantitative assessment of the intensity of the cyclists', runners' and triathletes' trainings.

 ### Average pace and adjusted pace {#adjustedpace}

 **Average pace** is calculated for an activity or any selected interval of the activity as the distance of the interval divided by its duration.

 However, the pace of the activity depends greatly on the type of the route: an activity completed on a track cannot be compared with an activity completed on a hilly terrain.
-The indicator of adjusted pace has been introduced in order to enable comparison of the activities completed on the routes with different terrain.
+The adjusted pace indicator has been introduced in order to enable comparison of the activities completed on the routes with different terrain.

-**Adjusted pace** - a calculated pace with which an athlete would run an activity of similar duration on a track, making the same effort as in the initial activity/interval.
+**Adjusted pace** - a calculated pace with which an athlete would run an activity of a similar duration on a track, with the same efforts as in the initial activity/interval.

-When developing an algorythm of the adjucted pace calculation in Staminity, the following sources have been used: works of C.T.M Davies \(1973 year\), works of Alberto Minetti \(2003 years\), article by R.Lovett for Runnersworld \(2007 year\). При разработке алгоритма расчета скорректированного темпа в Стаминити были использованы работы C.T.M Davies \(1973 год\), работы Alberto Minetti \(2003 год\), статья R.Lovett в Runnersworld \(2007 год\).
+When developing an algorythm of the adjucted pace calculation in Staminity, the following sources have been used: works of C.T.M Davies \(1973 year\), works of Alberto Minetti \(2003 years\), article by R.Lovett for Runnersworld \(2007 year\).

 We are constantly working on the upgrade of the adjusted pace calculation algorithm.